Back to Top

 “When it comes to violent crimes, sexual crimes and other serious offenses, any sort of diversion program would be off the table,” says Rose, the Democratic candidate for DeKalb County State’s Attorney.
 “However, there are instances where utilizing diversion programs is a much better option.”

-Diversion programs are typically for first-time offenders.
-They give an opportunity to individuals charged with a crime to take part in community service and counseling in lieu of being sentenced to jail time.
+In the right circumstances, Rose says, diversion programs are a useful and appropriate option.
+The programs, which are typically for first-time offenders provide qualifying individuals to take part in community service and counseling in lieu of being sentenced to jail time.
 If they successfully complete the program, which is closely monitored, the charges are expunged from their record.
 Participants sign a binding contract outlining the specific requirements.

 “As I have campaigned for this office, I have made it a point to speak with pastors, ministers, educators, police chiefs and others about what their concerns are,” says Rose.
 “Almost unanimously, they favor better utilization of these programs in cases involving younger perpetrators, with little or no criminal history, who are charged with non-violent crimes.”